ylyu-fly/labwebsite/content/sections/section5.md

 ** **

+Apr 2 | We are so proud that Rajat has successfully defended his honor's thesis titled, 'The Role of Serotonin Receptor 2A/B and Nutrient Choice on the Lifespan of the Fruit Fly Drosophila melanogaster.'
+Congratulations on this significant milestone, Rajat!

+** **

 Mar 25 | **Eli accepted into PhD!** - Our former lab tech, Eli James, has been accepted into the PhD program in Ecology and Evolutionary Biology at Texas A&M University.
 Congratulations, Eli!

 ![](img/Eli_James.png)